Juliette-De/Man-City-Hackathon/README.md

 ## Next steps

 - Consider not only the cumulative On-Ball Values but also a Time Series of their evolution during the match.
-- Include tracking data to also take into account off-ball events (pressing, etc.).
+- Include data relating to off-ball events, in particular through tracking data (pressing, etc.)